Vireak-Sok/Github-beginner-tutorial/GitHub GUI/Tutorial.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

 Celebrate your contribution and share it with your friends and followers by going to [web app](https://roshanjossey.github.io/first-contributions/#social-share).

-Now let's get you started with contributing to other projects.
-We've compiled a list of projects with easy issues you can get started on.
-Check out [the list of projects in web app](https://roshanjossey.github.io/first-contributions/#project-list).